igormagun/100Percenter/README.md

 For category titles, also try to keep any keywords at the front that could help the user identify which page they're on (i.e. "Roman - Missions" may be better than "Missions - Roman" if the second word gets cut off).

+## Credits
+Thanks to Twitter for the "Hundred Points Symbol" emoji from their Twemoji collection, which I used for the app icon.
+It is licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/
+Thanks to Skygear for their excellent MakeAppIcon tool, which made creating the icon much, much easier - I just put a single PNG into their tool, and it gave me everything I needed

 ## License
 Copyright 2018 Igor Magun

 Licensed under GPLv3: https://www.gnu.org/licenses/gpl-3.0.en.html

-App icon uses the "Hundred Points Symbol" emoji from the Twemoji collection by Twitter Inc., licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/